-Problem solved where the double click would not work on OS X 10.10.3.
+Problem solved where the double click sometimes would not work.

 I use using a Logitech Optical Mouse USB with Mac OS 10.7.
 The mouse driver software provided by Logtech was unstable, requiring reboots of the OS when it crashed.
 (Currently Logitech does not have a compatible driver to download on their site.)
 I tried USB OverDrive since it is free.
 It was equally unstable, incompatible, caused problems and appears to be no longer updated.

 SteerMouse works with my Logitech mouse.
 It provides all the functions of the original Logitech Driver as well as some functions not included using the Logitech driver.
 It is stable and compatible with OS 10.7 on my late 2006 iMac.
 BTW I am using SteerMouse version 4.1.7.

 There is nothing I can think of to disappoint me about SteerMouse